dfki-ric/phobos/doc/robotmodels.md

 Robot Model
 ===========

-## Model Structure info

-- if 'filename' exists in a visual or collision and it is of 'geometry/type' mesh, then that filename is written to the urdf, but the mesh is not exported
-- names such as sensor:blub are reduced to blub when the object of type sensor is exported, which makes it possible to have the same names for a link and an attached sensor

 ### Structure of robot models

 To understand how Phobos represents robots in Blender, it's informative to take a look at URDF first, the format to which the kinematic data of our Phobos models will ultimately be exported.
 URDF is a very well-documented format and wherever the information provided here may be missing something or not make intuitive sense, you can have a look at URDF's [documentation](http://wiki.ros.org/urdf/XML/model) to get a better idea of how it works.